Write each of the functions below. Use the function names specified.

 Now, what's the point of all this?
 It's an easy way to make cool pictures!
 Here's the idea: take the final output of some L-System and interpret the characters in it as commands to do this or that as you draw a line.
 "F" and "B" are forward and back; "-" and "+" are clockwise and counter-clockwise turns.

-I've done this for you in the Turtle repl.
+I've done this for you at CodeHS Python Turtle project.
 (Python's Turtle module is makes it way to construct simple pictures in Python.)
 Take a look.
 If you paste in the functions your wrote above at the spot indicated, you'll be able to draws some really extraordinary pics.
 Like the one to the side.
 It's the Hilbert Curve.